Doctors Note Logo

 Changes in His Anatomy?
 The Role of TRT and Next Steps

-Testicular size can change with testosterone therapy, anabolic steroids, opioids, and other hormone affecting drugs because external hormones suppress the signals that drive testicular and sperm production; this is often reversible but can reduce fertility.
+Testicular size can shrink with testosterone therapy, anabolic steroids, opioids, and other hormone-affecting drugs.
+These external hormones suppress the brain signals that drive natural testosterone and sperm production.
+Shrinkage is often reversible after stopping, but fertility may be reduced—sometimes long-term.

 answer background